 The Freewind gave a sudden lurch.

 "Look, will you people move it?"
 Hale exclaimed.
-"I don't now how much longer it's going to take before the damage can't be fixed!"
+"I don't know how much longer it's going to take before the damage can't be fixed!"

 Anje disconnected herself from the computer and picked up her plasma cannon.
 When it came time to be efficient, the little Demi was the best of them all.
 Tyler and Conn were on her heels leaving the bridge.
 The three of them moved rapidly through the ship, setting up fields of covering fire as they advanced and being on the alert for robotic ambushes.
 Nothing happened, though, until they reached the engine room.